 Masters of Educational Technology and Applied Learning Science: Program Overview

 “One finds limits by pushing them.” ~Herbert Simon

 METALS is an intense, interdisciplinary program that condenses a normal two-year graduate program into twelve months.
 The program is taught jointly by leading experts in the Human-Computer Interaction Institute and the Department of Psychology at Carnegie Mellon.
-METALS is also part of the recently announced Simon Initiative.
+METALS is also part of Carnegie Mellon University’s Simon Initiative.